Backlang-Org/learn/content/the-basics/variables.md

 ## Definition

 A variable can hold a value.
 Variables are by default immutable to prevent from changing the value.
-If you want to change the value later you can declare the variable as mutable with `mut`
+If you want to change the value later you can declare the variable as mutable with `mut`.

 The syntatic structure of a variable definition:
 ```ebnf